NVE/ebm/docs/source/user_guide.rst

 8. Example case
 ^^^^^^^^^^^^^^^

-If the user wants to run the program with input files located in another directory, for instance the "kalibrering" directory, the user can use the following command:
+If the user wants to run the program with input files located in another directory, for instance the "calibration" directory, the user can use the following command:

 .. code:: bash

-  # This command will run the program with input files located in the "kalibrering" directory
+  # This command will run the program with input files located in the "calibration" directory
-  ebm --input kalibrering energy-use output/energy-use.xlsx
+  ebm --input calibration energy-use output/energy-use.xlsx

 Version: |version|.